Pagetoid

-Pagetoid is a term used in dermatology to refer to "upward spreading" of abnormal cells in the epidermis (ie from bottom to top).
+Pagetoid is a term used in dermatology to refer to "upward spreading" of abnormal cells in the epidermis (i.e., from bottom to top).
 It is uncommon and a possible indication of a precancerous or cancerous condition.
 Cells display pagetoid growth when they invade the upper epidermis from below.
 Squamous cell carcinoma, melanoma in situ, Pagetoid Bowen's disease, ocular sebaceous carcinoma, and other carcinomas can all display pagetoid growth.

 The term pagetoid (i.e., 'Paget-like') is derived from the extramammary Paget's disease, wherein the large tumour cells are arranged singly or in small clusters within the epidermis and its appendages.
 These cells are distinguished by a clear halo from the surrounding epithelial cells and a finely granular cytoplasm.
 This proliferation of cells in the epidermis is responsible for the "buckshot scatter" pattern.
 This is a typical feature of superficial spreading type of melanoma.

+Diagnosis and clinical significance

+The presence of pagetoid spread in biopsy samples often indicates a serious underlying pathology.
+Dermatopathologists use histological examination and immunohistochemistry to confirm the diagnosis.
+Early detection is crucial, as conditions associated with pagetoid spread can be aggressive if left untreated.

+Medical relevance

+Pagetoid spread is observed in various medical conditions, including Paget's disease of the breast, extramammary Paget’s disease, vulvar Paget’s disease, melanoma in situ (Pagetoid melanoma), actinic keratosis and Bowen’s disease.

+Paget's disease of the breast

+A rare type of breast cancer where malignant cells extend from the ducts into the nipple skin, often presenting with redness, scaling, or crusting of the nipple and surrounding areola.
+It may be associated with an underlying ductal carcinoma in situ or invasive breast cancer.

+Diagnosis is confirmed through biopsy, often using immunohistochemical markers such as CK7, HER2, and GCDFP-15 to distinguish Paget’s cells.
+Treatment options include: